-Apply for a One-on-One Engagement with CTSC
+Apply for a One-on-One Engagement with Trusted CI

-One of CTSC's core activities is conducting one-on-one engagements with NSF projects and facilities.
-To manage scheduling and learn about prospective engagees, we have instituted an engagement application process.
-When you are ready to apply, click the link below and complete the online form.
+One of Trusted CI's core activities is conducting one-on-one engagements with NSF projects and facilities.
+To manage scheduling and learn about prospective engagees, we have instituted an engagement application process that is described on this page and also in our recorded webinar video.

 Our Application Review Cycle & Current Status

 We review applications and plan engagements on a six-month cycle, unless an expedited process is undertaken for a particular application.
 Most of our engagements are executed over a 1 to 6 month period.

 We encourage early application (before the deadline) to help us process applications efficiently and thoroughly.

 Application Review Processing & Phases

 Initial Processing.
-Upon receipt, applications undergo initial processing: (a) an application owner is assigned within the CTSC team; (b) a determination is made regarding whether enough information was provided in order to review the application; and (c) if the applicant has requested expedited review, we have determined whether to undertake that expedited review.
+Upon receipt, applications undergo initial processing: (a) an application owner is assigned within the Trusted CI team; (b) a determination is made regarding whether enough information was provided in order to review the application; and (c) if the applicant has requested expedited review, we have determined whether to undertake that expedited review.

 Under Review.
 The applications received within the application period will be formally considered by center leadership (leadership with significant organizational or funding conflicts of interest will recuse themselves).
 Applications under expedited review will be reviewed at the earliest convenience to the center leadership, depending on the circumstances.
 The decision of whether to accept an application, and (if so) when to agree to execute on the engagement is based on the criteria given above.

 Determination Made.
 Trusted CI's determination to accept or decline the application and the basis for that decision will be communicated to you in writing.
 Accepted applications will be made public (e.g., announced on our blog).
 Declined applications are not announced publicly, but may be shared with our advisory committee and NSF to seek feedback on our application decisions.